giorgiop94/digital-garden/_notes/your sangha should be irritating.md

+---
+title: your sangha should be irritating
+---
 From [[Book - Approaching Vajrayana - David Chapman]]

 > It is true that you need to get along reasonably well with your sangha (Buddhist community).
 However, for Buddhism to be effective, it needs to undercut your basic assumptions about life—your “reference points.”
 An excessively comfortable group, which constantly validates your reference points, is an obstacle.